Frances Separovic: Early life

 Franica Šeparović was born in the Federal People's Republic of Yugoslavia, People's Republic of Croatia and emigrated to Australia with her family in 1957.
 They settled in Broken Hill, western New South Wales.
 Separovic excelled in school and she was awarded both a Commonwealth and teacher's scholarship; she began tertiary studies at the University of Sydney, but soon left to work at the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-In addition to work and study, Separovic was also a young mother.
+In addition to working full-time and studying part-time, Separovic was also a young mother.

 Early career and academic achievements

 Separovic's career in science began as a Technical Assistant at a CSIRO microbiology lab (1972–78) 'counting colonies' and 'doing the washing up'.
 Adept at these basic tasks, she habitually finished her work early and went in search of more to do.
-Her capacity with mathematics recommended her to a section of the department involved in modelling lipid membranes, and trying to discover why they leak.
-This was the project upon which Separovic first encountered an NMR instrument – at the time (the 70s) a new technique – which now plays such a major role in her research.
+Her capacity with mathematics recommended her to a group in the division involved in modelling lipid membranes and trying to discover why they leak.
+This was the project in which Separovic first encountered an NMR instrument – at the time (the 70s) a new technique – which played a major role in her research.
 It was here, too, that she made her first contribution to a scientific paper: using her aptitude for mathematics to determine via 'simple geometry' the smallest possible radius of a vesicle which it is possible to make (10-nanometers), solving a contemporaneous argument within the scientific community.

-In 1978 Separovic completed a Technical Certificate in Biology at Sydney Technical College, and continued to work at the CSIRO as a Technical Officer while studying part-time on a Bachelor of Arts at Macquarie University, with majors in Mathematics and Physics.
+In 1978, Separovic completed a Technical Certificate in Biology at Sydney Technical College, and continued to work at the CSIRO as a Technical Officer while studying part-time on a Bachelor of Arts at Macquarie University, with majors in Mathematics and Physics.
 She completed her undergraduate degree in 1984, at which time she became an Experimental Scientist at CSIRO; in 1986 she finished an Honours qualification in Physics (also at Macquarie University).
-Between 1986 and 1992, in addition to being a single parent and working full-time at the CSIRO, she completed a PhD (part-time) in Physics at the University of New South Wales.
+Between 1986 and 1992, as a single parent and while working full-time at the CSIRO, she completed a PhD (part-time) in Physics at the University of New South Wales.
 Following a post-doctoral fellowship at the National Institutes of Health (Bethesda, USA), Frances returned briefly to CSIRO before moving to the University of Melbourne as an Associate Professor & Reader in 1996.